 The 2006 Plan provides executive employees, including the Named Executive Officers, with the opportunity to earn bonuses based on our financial performance by linking incentive award opportunities to the achievement of our short-term performance goals.
 The 2006 Plan allows us to set performance periods equal to quarters, years or such other period that the Compensation Committee may establish up to five years in length, and determine performance criteria and goals for such performance periods that are flexible and change with the needs of our business.
-The Compensation Committee annually approves the performance criteria and goals that will be used in formulae to calculate our Named Executive Officers' incentive compensation on a quarterly basis for each year.
+The Compensation Committee annually approves the performance criteria and goals that will be used in the formula to calculate our Named Executive Officers' incentive compensation on a quarterly basis for each year.
 By determining performance criteria and setting goals at the beginning of each year, our Named Executive Officers understand our goals and priorities during the current year.
 Following the conclusion of each quarter during the current year, the Compensation Committee certifies the amount of the award for each participant for each such quarter.
 The amount of an award actually paid to a participant each quarter may, in the sole discretion of the Compensation Committee, be reduced to less than the amount payable to the participant based on attainment of the performance goals for each such quarter.

-The Compensation Committee did not place a maximum limit on the incentive compensation that could have been earned by the Named Executive Officers in 2021, although the maximum amount of incentive compensation that any Named Executive Officer may earn in a 12-month period under the 2006 Plan is \$10,000,000.
+The Compensation Committee did not place a maximum limit on the incentive compensation that could have been earned by the Named Executive Officers in 2023, although the maximum amount of incentive compensation that any Named Executive Officer may earn in a 12-month period under the 2006 Plan is \$10,000,000.

-The Compensation Committee approved the performance goals of the Named Executive Officers for fiscal 2021 in January 2021.
-As with fiscal 2020, the performance criteria used in the formulae to calculate the incentive compensation of the Named Executive Officers for fiscal 2021 was our net sales growth because the Compensation Committee believes that it provides an accurate measure of our performance.
+The Compensation Committee approved the performance goals of the Named Executive Officers for fiscal 2023 in March 2023.
+The performance criteria used in the formula to calculate the incentive compensation of the Named Executive Officers for fiscal 2023 was our net sales growth because the Compensation Committee believes that it provides an accurate measure of our performance.

-The potential payments of incentive compensation to our Named Executive Officers are performance-driven and therefore completely at risk, as illustrated in 2020 when no incentive compensation was paid to our Named Executive Officers due to the business disruption caused by the COVID-19 pandemic.
-Any incentive compensation to be paid to the Named Executive Officers is earned based on the Compensation Committee's pre-approved performance criteria and formulae for the respective Named Executive Officers.
+The potential payments of incentive compensation to our Named Executive Officers are performance-driven and therefore completely at risk.
+Any incentive compensation to be paid to the Named Executive Officers is earned based on the Compensation Committee's pre-approved performance criteria and formula for the respective Named Executive Officers.
 The Named Executive Officers' annual incentive compensation is calculated on a quarterly basis by multiplying net sales growth, which is the amount by which net sales for the applicable quarter exceeded net sales for the corresponding quarter in the prior year, by the percentages that were pre-approved by the Compensation Committee, as set forth in the following tables.

-First Quarter Second Quarter Third Quarter Fourth Quarter

-(i) (ii) (iii) (iv)

-Amount by which net sales for the quarter

-in fiscal 2021 exceeded net sales for the

-corresponding quarter in fiscal 2020 (\$) 186,073,548 928,300,095 250,070,357 323,170,154
+First Quarter Second Quarter Third Quarter Fourth Quarter - (i) (ii) (iii) (iv) Amount by which net sales for the quarter in fiscal 2023 exceeded net sales for the corresponding quarter in fiscal 2022 (\$) 182,334,746 144,711,343 146,591,156 82,155,032